Pages created and updated by

 LATEX

-to produce a non-breaking space; i.e. a space
+non-breaking space; i.e. a space

 between two things where a line break will not be